Tag Archive for: Austin Half Marathon

 Ascension Seton CapTex Tri

 Add a little variety to your running by trying out a triathlon!
 CapTex Tri is Austin’s only downtown triathlon and features 3 distances including the beginner-friendly Rookie Tri Distance.
 Or get your friends involved, make it a team effort, and sign for a relay.
+They have a mystery prize machine full of discounts.

 Texas Drain Specialist